ScriptingWithSaad/Landing-page-2/README.md

 # Landing-page-2
-I am creating this website with HTML and Css.
+I am creating this website with HTML and Css and this website responsive for mobile devices also.